A Beginner’s Guide to Online Bingo

 After registering a payment method, the next step is to use it to make a deposit and in order to qualify for the welcome offer this normally needs to be at least £10, although a few sites offer a welcome bonus on a £5 deposit.
 At some stage during the process (or later at some Virtue Fusion sites where the welcome offer is not triggered until you have spent your deposit) you may be shown a pop-up asking you whether you accept or decline a bonus and the important thing to bear in mind here is that if you decline the bonus you will NOT be able to accept it at a later date – so pay attention!
 Why would anyone want to decline a bonus, you may ask?
-The reason is that bonuses always carry some form of wagering requirement so players need to be given the opportunity to opt out in order to avoid it.
-Another thing to know about bonuses is that at most bingo sites (one exception being Sky Bingo), any cash you have in your account will be used first and the bonus will not come into play unless you have no cash left – so if you are lucky enough to win right away and the bonus has a short expiry you may never get to use it!
+The reason is that bonuses always carry some form of wagering requirement so players need to be given the opportunity to opt out in case they want to avoid it.
+Another thing to know about bonuses is that at many bingo sites (one exception being Sky Bingo), any cash you have in your account will be used first and the bonus will not come into play unless you have no cash left – so if you are lucky enough to win right away and the bonus has a short expiry you may never get to use it!

 Setting some limits